NBA Rumors: Luol Deng Demanding A Trade From L.A. Lakers, ‘I Want To Play’

-The Los Angeles Lakers made one of the worst decisions in their franchise history when they signed Luol Deng to a four-year deal worth $72 million in the 2016 NBA free agency.
-Since joining the Purple and Gold, the 33-year-old small forward has been a huge disappointment and failed to live up to expectations.
+Since joining the Lakers, Luol Deng, the 33-year-old small forward, has been a huge disappointment and has failed to live up to expectations.
 Deng found himself out of the Lakers’ rotation last season where he only played one game and 13 minutes.

 Per Stuart Hess of Independent Online, Luol Deng is clearly disappointed with his current situation in Los Angeles.
 He strongly believes that he still has something left in his tank, but the Lakers aren’t letting him prove himself on the floor.